Anand Modak: Career

-Modak came in touch with theatre directors like Jabbar Patel and Satish Alekar, who were directing experimental theatre.
-He started his music career in 1972, assisting Bhaskar Chandavarkar, the composer for Vijay Tendulkar's noted play Ghashiram Kotwal directed by Jabbar Patel in Pune.
-Later he started composing independently in 1974, with Satish Alekar's acclaimed Marathi play Mahanirvan for Theatre Academy, Pune, a theatre organisation in 1973 he was also founder member of the academy.
+Modak started his music career in 1972, assisting Bhaskar Chandavarkar, the composer for Vijay Tendulkar's play Ghashiram Kotwal directed by Jabbar Patel in Pune.
+Later he started composing independently in 1974, with Satish Alekar's Marathi play Mahanirvan for Theatre Academy, Pune, a theatre organisation in 1973 he was also founder member of the academy.

 Meanwhile, he worked with Bank of Maharashtra while still making music, he completed his 35 years service and retired from job in 2010.
 His work in theatre, lead to composing music for radio, television, plays and eventually Marathi cinema, and later in career devotional music.
 He was known for his experimental style, and with music without using much instruments.
 He even did cinematography for the film Naatigoti (2009).

-Most notable mentions about music he has given for award-winning movies Chaukat Raja, Tu Tithe Mee and Harishchandrachi Factory, and plays like Mahapoor, Kheliya, Raigadala Jeva Jag Yete, Begum Barve, Chaukatcha Raja, and Mukta.
+Most notable mentions about music he has given for movies Chaukat Raja, Tu Tithe Mee and Harishchandrachi Factory, and plays like Mahapoor, Kheliya, Raigadala Jeva Jag Yete, Begum Barve, Chaukatcha Raja, and Mukta.
 One of his last films was biopic Yashwantrao Chavan – Bakhar Eka Vadalachi (2014).
-Over the years, he received both popular and critical acclaim for his work.
 He won Maharashtra State Film Award for Best Music, for Doghi, Mukta, Raosaheb, and Dhoosar.
 Till date he is the only music director in Marathi film industry who won Maharashtra State Film Award for Best Music continuously for 3 years for the films Doghi, Mukta, and Raosaheb.

-His finest musical work came perhaps in Marathi non-film sphere.
-In the 1980s and 1990s he was part of a prolific group in Pune whose other prominent members were Rajeev Paranjape, Chandrakant Kale, Madhuri Purandare.
-They did much acclaimed shows like Preet-rang and Amrit-gAthA; for Amrut-gatha, Anand Modak had set to tune verses of saint-poets Jnandev, Namdev, Eknath, Tukaram.

 He died in Pune following a heart attack, at the age of 63.
-He was survived by his wife Ragini, Daughters Antara and Aalapini, Granddaughter Prarthana, Grandsons Abhang & Abeer and son-in-laws.
+He was married to Ragini and had two daughters.